A PROGRAM OF THE HARKNESS CENTER FOR DANCE INJURIES AT NYU LANGONE HEALTH IN PARTNERSHIP WITH GIBNEY AND MARK MORRIS

 The Harkness Center Healthy Dancer Initiative provides professional dancers in financial need with subsidized classes at three of New York City’s premier dance centers and free wellness workshops to encourage a sound, holistic approach to self-care and aid in career longevity.

-- Free professional development courses and injury prevention workshops at the Dance Center, led by Harkness Center for Dance Injuries staff
+- Free professional development courses and injury prevention workshops at the three Centers, led by Harkness Center for Dance Injuries staff.

-Dancers are eligible based on financial need – gross household income is equal to or below 225% of the Federal Poverty Level (FPL) – and accepted by lottery into each four-month term.
+Dancers are eligible based on financial need – gross household income is equal to or below 225% of the Federal Poverty Level (FPL) – and accepted by lottery into each six-month term.
 There are two terms each year.
 View Income Threshold chart.